Food Waste Recovery

 Reducing Food Waste

 The Environmental Protection Agency (EPA) maintains a comprehensive website on Sustainable Food Management.
-An emphasis is placed on food waste reduction, as illustrated in the Food Recovery Hierarchy below.
-Click on the Hierarchy triangle to browse EPA recommendations for each level.
+An emphasis is placed on food waste reduction, as illustrated in the Wasted Food Scale below.
+Click on the Wasted Food Scale to browse EPA recommendations for each level.
 Below the graphic are some St. Louis regional resources.

 Source Reduction

 Earthday365 conducts education on household reduction of food waste.
-You can follow their campaign on social media with #toogoodtowaste.
-You can also visit their website here.
+You can follow their campaign on social media with #toogoodtowaste or visit their website here.

 Feed Hungry People